Paraphilia: Characteristics

 Paraphilias typically arise in late adolescence or early adulthood.
 Persons with paraphilias are generally egosyntonic and view their paraphilias as something inherent in their being, although they recognize that their sexual fantasies lie outside the norm and may attempt to conceal them.
 Paraphilic interests are rarely exclusive and some people have more than one paraphilia.
 Some people with paraphilias may seek occupations and avocations that increase their access to objects of their sexual fantasies (e.g., voyeurs working in rental properties to "peep" on others or pedophiles working with Boy Scouts).

-Research has found that some paraphilias, such as voyeurism and sadomasochism, are associated with more lifetime sexual partners, contradicting theories that paraphilias are associated with courtship disorders and arrested social development.
-Scientific literature includes some single-case studies of very rare and idiosyncratic paraphilias.
+Research has found that some paraphilias, such as voyeurism and sadomasochism, are associated with more lifetime sexual partners, Scientific literature includes some single-case studies of very rare and idiosyncratic paraphilias.
 These include an adolescent male who had a strong fetishistic interest in the exhaust pipes of cars, a young man with a similar interest in a specific type of car, and a man who had a paraphilic interest in sneezing (both his own and the sneezing of others).

 Ego alien sexual interests in an individual can cause individuals to become suicidal due to the embarrassment or shame that it causes.

 Causes and correlations

 The causes of paraphilias in people are unclear, but it is believed to be a mixture of neurological, cultural, and psychodynamic factors.
 No two or more people with a paraphilia will develop it for the same reasons or be interested in the same qualities of the specific sexual interest.
+The specific causes of the development of paraphilic sexuality are numerous and vary from person to person.
+A 2022 study found that the development of paraphilic sexuality correlated with childhood trauma, particularly emotional abuse, neglect, and sexual abuse.

-A 2008 study analyzing the sexual fantasies of 200 heterosexual men by using the Wilson Sex Fantasy Questionnaire exam determined that males with a pronounced degree of fetish interest had a greater number of older brothers, a high 2D:4D digit ratio (which would indicate excessive prenatal estrogen exposure), and an elevated probability of being left-handed, suggesting that "disturbed" hemispheric brain lateralization may play a role in paraphilic attractions.
+A 2008 study analyzing the sexual fantasies of 200 heterosexual men by using the Wilson Sex Fantasy Questionnaire exam determined that males with a pronounced degree of paraphilic interest had a greater number of older brothers, a high 2D:4D digit ratio (which would indicate excessive prenatal estrogen exposure), and an elevated probability of being left-handed, suggesting that "disturbed" hemispheric brain lateralization may play a role in paraphilic attractions.
 Behavioral explanations propose that paraphilias are conditioned early in life, during an experience that pairs the paraphilics stimulus with intense sexual arousal.
 Susan Nolen-Hoeksema suggests that, once established, masturbatory fantasies about the stimulus reinforce and broaden the paraphilic arousal.

 Genetic causes, particularly genes that encode the behavior of neurotransmitter receptors and androgen release have been implicated in studies, though others have shown no correlation between genetics and paraphilic behavior.

 It is possible for an individual to acquire a paraphilia from various types of brain lesions and epilepsy.